lvjhn/nim-x2j/README.md

 # nim-x2j
-A simple unbundled nim helper module for converting simple XML documents to JsonNode objects. **Everything must be wrapped in tags**.
+A very tiny simple unbundled nim helper module for converting simple XML documents to JsonNode objects. **Everything must be wrapped in tags**.
 You can use a custom tag like `<raw></raw>` to represent raw portions of your XML code.

 The program converts the following XML representation.
 ```xml